NicholasLYang/vicuna/README.md

 The name isn't even set in stone.
 I just liked the sound and wanted a name that referenced camels.

+Currently the compiler can build and compile simple programs with basic type checking.
+The current goal is to add:
+- [ ] Generics
+- [ ] Traits
+- [ ] Enums and pattern matching

 ## Why

 Why am I writing Vicuna?
 I've enjoyed using languages that compile to JavaScript like TypeScript and ReScript